zagor/SquadJS/squad-server/plugins/vehicle-claims.md

 confidential and reduce the risk of abuse.

+## Squad size locking rule enforcement

+The plugin also enforces a rule that says you have to have at least X people in your squad to be allowed to lock the squad.
+The exception is vehicle squads with proper claim, and squads named after the UB-32 or M121 vehicles.

 ## Questions

 Q: What about transporting other squads in a claimed vehicle?
 Will they be killed when entering?